phetsims/phet-info/checklists/code_review_checklist.md

 	- [ ] AXON: `Property.link` is accompanied by `Property.unlink`.
 	- [ ] AXON: Creation of `DerivedProperty` is accompanied by `dispose`.
 	- [ ] AXON: Creation of `Multilink` is accompanied by `dispose`.
-	- [ ] AXON: `Events.on` is accompanied by `Events.off`.
 	- [ ] AXON: `Emitter.addListener` is accompanied by `Emitter.removeListener`.
-	- [ ] SCENERY: `Node.on` is accompanied by `Node.off`
 	- [ ] TANDEM: PhET-iO instrumented `PhetioObject` instances should be disposed.
 - [ ] Do all types that require a `dispose` function have one?
 This should expose a public `dispose` function that calls `this.disposeMyType()`, where `disposeMyType` is a private function declared in the constructor.  `MyType` should exactly match the filename.

 ## **Performance**

 - [ ] Play with sim, identify any obvious performance issues.
 Examples: animation that slows down with large numbers of objects; animation that pauses or "hitches" during garbage collection.
 - [ ] If the sim uses WebGL, does it have a fallback?
 Does the fallback perform reasonably well? (run with query parameter `webgl=false`)

 ## **Usability**